FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 2 Part 1.rst

 .. image:: ../img/Advanced-Workshop/Module043.png

 9. The data has been imported.
-   If you can’t see it, switch to a different structure.
+   If the table is not updated, switch to a different structure in the widget.

 .. image:: ../img/Advanced-Workshop/Module044.png